intelsdi-x/snap-plugin-collector-mysql/METRICS.md

 /intel/mysql/mysql_bpool_counters/read_ahead_evicted |counter| The number of pages read into the InnoDB buffer pool by the read-ahead background thread that were subsequently evicted without having been accessed by queries.
 /intel/mysql/mysql_bpool_counters/read_ahead_rnd |counter| The number of “random” read-aheads initiated by InnoDB.
 This happens when a query scans a large portion of a table but in random order.
 /intel/mysql/mysql_bpool_counters/read_requests |counter| The number of logical read requests.
-/intel/mysql/mysql_bpool_counters/reads |counter| he number of logical reads that InnoDB could not satisfy from the buffer pool, and had to read directly from disk.
+/intel/mysql/mysql_bpool_counters/reads |counter| The number of logical reads that InnoDB could not satisfy from the buffer pool, and had to read directly from disk.
 /intel/mysql/mysql_bpool_counters/write_requests |counter| The number of writes done to the InnoDB buffer pool.
 /intel/mysql/mysql_bpool_pages/data |gauge| The number of pages in the InnoDB buffer pool containing data.
 The number includes both dirty and clean pages.
 /intel/mysql/mysql_bpool_pages/dirty |gauge| The total current number of bytes held in dirty pages in the InnoDB buffer pool.